 Everyone’s streaming so why spend hundreds of dollars when you can sell your music without the risk of losing lots of money?
-Making CDs cost a lot of money and requires a lot of time-and yes, the reports show that the CD format will not last long- but there are plenty of advantages of making CDs.
+Making CDs cost a lot of money and requires a lot of time-and yes, the reports show that the CD format will not last long- but there are plenty of advantages of making CDs and replicating CDs.

 The CD legitimizes you as a musician